LaxarJS/laxar/docs/manuals/events.md

 ### The Event Bus API

 The event bus is available to widgets and activities through `$scope.eventBus`.
-It only has a few essential methods that allow to implement all patterns described below.
+It has only a few essential methods that allow to implement all patterns mentioned above.

-* `subscribe( eventPattern, callback, options )`
+* `subscribe( eventPattern, callback [, options] )`

-  This creates a subscription on the event bus.
+   Creates a subscription on the event bus.

-  The `eventPattern` is a prefix for events to subscribe to:
+   - The `eventPattern` is a prefix for events to subscribe to:
      Events that start with the given sequence of (sub-)topics will be handled by this subscription.
+     For example, a subscription to the pattern `didSave` will be triggered for the event `didSave.myDocument` as well as for the event `didSave.preferences-main`.
+     Most of the time, widgets are only interested in very specific events related to resources they work with or actions they handle, so they use patterns such as `didReplace.someResource` where `someResource` is given by the page configuration.

+   - The `callback` is the function which will be called to process any matching events.
+     Event subscription callbacks receive two arguments:
+       + The `event` is this subscriber's copy of the payload, as published by the sender of the event.
+       + The `meta` object contains additional information about the event, in particular the `sender` (identified by a string) and the `name` (under which the event was published).

+   - The `options` are usually not required for widgets:
+     Using `options.subscriberId`, the subscriber can identify itself to the event bus.
+     However, the LaxarJS runtime decorates each widget's event bus such that this option is always set correctly.

+  The method `subscribe` does not return a value.

-* `publish( eventName, payload )`
+* `publish( eventName, payload [, options ] )`

   Publishes an event to all interested subscribers.
   Delivery is asynchronous: control is returned to the caller immediately, and delivery will be performed afterwards, together with an AngularJS digest cycle.
   The event payload is cloned immediately so that the caller is free to modify it right after publishing.
   Returns a promise that is resolved after the event has been delivered to all subscribers.

+  - The `eventName` is used to identify matching subscribers.
+    It is matched against the `eventPattern` of any subscriptions.

+  - The `payload` will be delivered as the `event` parameter to any matching subscriber callbacks.
+    It is copied right away, making it safe to modify afterwards.

+  - The `options` are usually not required for widgets:
+    By setting `options.deliverToSender` to `false`, widgets can ignore their own events, which can sometimes be necessary to avoid loops.

+  The method `publish` returns a promise that is resolved after the event has been processed by all matching subscribers.

-* `publishAndGatherReplies( requestEventName, payload )`
+* `publishAndGatherReplies( requestEventName, payload [, options ] )`

   Publishes a [request event](#request-events), gathers all _will_-responses during delivery and then waits for all outstanding _did_-responses.
+  The parameters `payload` and `options` are equivalent to the regular `publish`-method.
   Returns a promise that is resolved when all _did_-responses have been received.

+This information should help to get started with the event bus and intentionally omits a lot of details.
+For full information, refer to the [EventBus API documentation](https://github.com/LaxarJS/laxar/blob/master/docs/api/lib/event_bus/event_bus.md).

 <a name="grammar"></a>
 ### Event Name Grammar